Verruca vulgaris B07

 This section has been translated automatically.

-Occurs mainly in children, adolescents, young adults, often in acrocyanosis.
-Predisposing factors are hyperhidrosis, immunosuppression or atopic diathesis (children with atopic dermatitis seem to be more susceptible to viral inoculation).
-Autoinoculation is a typical phenomenon in children.
+Occurs mainly in children, adolescents and young adults (peak incidence in the 16-20 age group; common in acrocyanosis.
+Predisposing factors are hyperhidrosis, immunosuppression or atopic diathesis (children with atopic dermatitis appear to be more susceptible to viral inoculation).
+A typical phenomenon in children is autoinoculation.

 Localization